 Name: Initial Client Assessment

 Date of Assessment:

 Assessed by: Is client a qualified investor?

-Client Approximate Net Worth: Determination made by:
+Determination made by:

-Diversified Across Different Asset Classes: Adequately?
+ses: Adequately?

 Different Asses Classes invested in:

 Determination made by:

-Does client have realistic and reasonable ex stock market investing? spectations about volatility and return from
+Does client have realistic and reason able expectations about volatility and return from

-is/her investment returns?

-Is it realistic?
+stock market investing?

 Comments:

+Is it realistic? t for his/her investment returns?

-How much risk is client comfortable with fo or this investment?
+How much risk is client comfortable w

-Little or Moderate None & Reasonable Aggressive
+None & Reasonable

-Is client aware that indexing outperforms o ver 80% of market timing strategies over time?
+Is client aware that indexing outperfo orms over 80% of market timing strategies over time?

 Comments:

-Is client aware of enhanced indexing option ns available as a client?
+Is client aware of enhanced indexing Comments: options available as a client?

+r trading can sometimes involve a lot of volatility?

 Comments:

-Is client aware that timing and sector tradir ng can sometimes involve a lot of volatility?

-Comments:

 Was client delivered a copy of ADV Part II?

-Was client delivered a copy of Form CRS Be ST INTEREST DISCIOSURE?

-Initial Client Assessment (continued)

-Client Name:

-Is client aware that quarterly performance in the stock market can involve gains made in

-one quarter and losses in another quarter?

-Comments:

-Is client aware of bear market periods in the stock market and the recovery times needed

-historically to recoup bear market losses?

-Comments:

-Is client aware that stock market returns are not "guaranteed"?
-And that past

-performance does not necessarily mean future continuation or future success?

-Comments:

-Is client aware that an advisory fee is charged on a quarterly basis?
+Was client delivered a copy of Form CRS Best Interest Disclosure?
+Initial Client Assessment (continued) Client Name: Is client aware that quarterly performance in the stock market can involve gains made in one quarter and losses in another quarter?
+Comments: Is client aware of bear market periods in the stock market and the recovery times needed historically to recoup bear market losses?
+Comments: Is client aware that stock market returns are not "guaranteed"?
+And that past performance does not necessarily mean future continuation or future success?
+Comments: Is client aware that an advisory fee is charged on a quarterly basis?
 Is client aware of how much the fee is?
 Recommendations: